Salmabuba/Salmabuba/README.md

 - 👋 Hi, I’m @Salmabuba
 - 👀 I’m interested in being a Blockchain literate
 - 🌱 I’m currently learning in domineum academy
-- 💞️ I’m looking to collaborate on the agenda
+- 💞️ I am looking forward to your contributions
 - 📫 How to reach me .
 On WhatsApp 09033731243

 <!---